anastvud/deeplinspace/README.md

 The approach overcomes these instabilities using two key ideas:
 1. Experience replay, which stores past experiences in a memory buffer and samples experiences randomly for training, breaking correlations.
 2. Fixed Q-Target Network, which uses a separate target network to stabilize learning and periodically updates target network weights.

+Explanation to the code and results of the training can be found in notebook.